Dynamics of geodesics, and Maass cusp forms: Transfer operators and Maass cusp forms

 Therefore $f=\TO_sf$.

-\textbf{Step 4: From eigenfunctions of $\TO_s$ to Maass cusp forms.} Conversely, let $f$ be an eigenfunction $\TO_s$ with eigenvalue~$1$.
-We want to associate to~$f$ a Maass cusp form~$u$ in a way which inverts the mapping from above and which is also natural.
-Instead of trying to do this directly, we will define a parabolic $1$-cocycle $c=c^f$ in $Z^1_\parab(\Gamma;\mc V_s^{\omega^*,\infty})$.
-The Theorem in Section~\ref{sec:mcf} then implies that the cocycle $c$ is indeed of the form $c=c^u$ for a unique Maass cusp form~$u$.
+\textbf{Step 4: From eigenfunctions of~$\TO_s$ to Maass cusp forms.} Conversely, let $f$ be a real-analytic eigenfunction of~$\TO_s$ with eigenvalue~$1$ that satisfies the requirement in~\eqref{eq:mapdecay}.
+We want to associate to~$f$ a Maass cusp form~$u$ in a way which inverts the mapping from Step~3 and which is also natural.
+Instead of trying to do this directly, we will define a parabolic $1$-cocycle~$c=c^f$ in $Z^1_\parab(\Gamma;\Vect)$.
+Theorem~\ref{thm:BLZ} then implies that the cocycle~$c$ is indeed of the form~$c=c^u$ for a unique Maass cusp form~$u$.